 In November 2015, a new municipal team was elected in Sliven and the decision was taken to continue to implement ROMACT.
 The programme was officially closed in December 2016

-"Concept of municipality Sliven for social inclusion of vulnerable groups" - OPHRD- OSESG
+* "Concept of municipality Sliven for social inclusion of vulnerable groups" - Funded by the OPHRD- OSESG.

 Status: approved